How to Start, Stop, Restart vCenter Services | 2 Ways

 In VMware vCenter Server 6.x, VMware recommends to use the vSphere Web Client or Service Control command-line tool to stop, start, or restart vCenter Server and/or Platform Services Controller services.

 Way 1.
-Use vSphere Web Client to restart vCenter
+Restart vCenter using vSphere Web Client

 To stop, start, or restart vCenter services using vSphere Web Client: